How To Transfer Car Ownership

 The remaining parts of the V5C should then be given to the trader.
-The same process is used if the car is being transferred to a scrapyard.
+The same process is used if the car is being sold for scrap or transferred to a scrapyard.

 The importance of completing the correct process for transferring a vehicle to a new owner shouldn’t be underestimated, but it’s not as daunting as you might think.

 We hope we’ve covered everything off as clearly as possible in this guide.

 Take a look at these related guides to car ownership below: